maas-alliance/GMFSPlus/README.md

 # GMFS+ | General Mobility Share Feed Specification Plus
-This is a proposal based on GBFS+ to extend the principles of GBFS to all mobility solutions (bikes, cars, station-based, free floating,...).
+This is a proposal based on GBFS+ to extend the principles of GMFS+ to all mobility solutions (bikes, cars, station-based, free floating,...).

 ## Preface
 ...: